UPPMAX/R-python-julia-matlab-HPC/docs/prereqs.rst

 Get familiar with a text editor on a cluster
 ----------------------------------------------

-The clusters provide these text editors on the command line:
+All clusters provide the most common command-line text editors.

-- nano
-- vi, vim
-- emacs

 We recommend ``nano`` unless you are used to another editor:

 - `Text editors at HPC2N <https://docs.hpc2n.umu.se/tutorials/linuxguide/#editors>`_
 - `Text editors at UPPMAX <http://docs.uppmax.uu.se/software/text_editors/>`_
   - Any of the above links would be helpful for you